 First, this passage is Hebrew poetry, which allows considerable language license.
 No independent doctrinal conclusion should be drawn from literature of this nature.

-Similarly, David is acknowledging that early in life, relatively speaking, one yields to the commission of sin.
+Similarly, David acknowledged that one yields to the commission of sin early in life.

 They are held up as models for emulation (Mt.
 18:3; 19:14; 1 Cor.
 14:20), which would hardly be the case were they corrupt sinners.